Doce River: Environmental disaster

-On 5 November 2015, a mine dam holding back waste water from an iron ore mine in Mariana, South-Eastern Brazil, owned by Samarco, a joint venture between Vale and BHP Billiton, collapsed, devastating a nearby town with mudslides, killing at least 17 people, injuring more than 50 and causing an enormous ecological damage, and threatening life along the Rio Doce and the Atlantic sea near the mouth of the Rio Doce.
-About 60 million cubic meters of iron waste flowed into the Doce River.
-Toxic brown mudflows reached the Atlantic Ocean 17 days later.
+On 5 November 2015, a mine dam holding back waste water from an iron ore mine in Mariana, Minas Gerais, owned by Samarco, a joint venture between Vale and BHP Billiton, collapsed, devastating a nearby town with toxic mudslides, killing at least 19 people, injuring more than 50 and causing an enormous ecological damage, and threatening life along the Doce River and the Atlantic Ocean near its mouth.
+About 40 million cubic metres of iron waste flowed into the river.
+Toxic brown mudflows reached the ocean 17 days later.